-The type T of a variable introduced by a simple variable declaration is determined as follows:
+AThe type T of a variable introduced by a simple variable declaration introduces a variable with the given name in the containing declaration space.
+The type associated with a variable is determined as follows:

-- If the declaration includes a type annotation, T is that type. - Otherwise, if the declaration includes an initializer expression, T is the widened form (section 3.11) of the type of the initializer expression. - Otherwise, T is the Any type.
+- If the declaration includes a type annotation, the stated T is that type becomes the type of the variable.
+If an initializer is present, the initializer expression is contextually typed (section 4.19) by the stated type and must be assignable to the stated type, or otherwise a compile time error occurs. - IfOtherwise, if the declaration includes an initializer but no type annotation, and if the initializer doesn't directly or indirectly reference the variable, expression, T is the widened typeform (section 3.11) of the initializer expression becomes the type of the variable.
+If the initializer directly or indirectly references the variable, the type of the variable becomes type of the initializer expression. - Otherwise, T is the Any type.

-When a variable declaration specifies both a type annotation and an initializer expression, the type of the initializer expression is required to be assignable to (section 3.10.4) the type given in the type annotation.
+If the When a variable declaration includes neither specifies both a type annotation nor and an initializer expression, the type of the variable becomes initializer expression is required to be assignable to (section 3.10.4) the type given in the Any type annotation.